The 8 Most Famous Churches in Paris You Need to Visit

 The interior of Saint-Sulpice in Paris, one of many famous churches in Paris.

-These famous churches in Paris are sure to please every art history fanatic.
+These famous churches in Paris will inspire every art history lover.
 Photo credit: DXR / Daniel Vorndran

 Looking for more great Paris recommendations?